-If you belong to the lucky individuals owning an HMD, you can use it on this website and fully immerse yourself.
-When opening this website in recent versions of Firefox or Chromium-based browsers with your HMD plugged into your computer, the video player automatically adds an HMD symbol to the lower right for activation of the VR environment (so far tested with HTC Vive and Oculus Rift).
-For HMDs to work in Chrome you need to set certain flags, please have a look at our readme here.
+If you have a VR headset you can use it on this website and fully immerse yourself.
+When accessing this website on the Oculus Quest or in recent versions of Firefox or Chromium-based desktop browsers with your HMD plugged into your computer, the video player automatically adds a VR symbol to the lower right for activation of the VR environment (so far tested with HTC Vive, Oculus Rift and Oculus Quest).
+For VR headsets to work in (desktop) Chrome you need to set certain flags, please have a look at our readme here.

 Ambisonics uses Spherical Harmonics (depicted on the right) to create a full-sphere 3D representation of the audio content.
 The number of Spherical Harmonics, as defined in the Ambisonic order, determines the spatial accuracy of the audio rendering.
 On this website you can listen to up to fourth-order Ambisonics, corresponding to 25 Spherical Harmonics and 25 audio channels.

 HOAST360 is the higher-order Ambisonics audio, 360° video player used on this website.
 HOAST360 is open source, feel free to use it for your purposes.
 You can find the sources here.
 If you have contributions to the player you think others would find helpful, please add a pull request on GitHub.
 Also, if you find bugs or have feature requests, GitHub is the place to add them.
 All the technical details regarding the player are described in an AES eBrief.

 The HOAST360 player is developed by Thomas Deppisch and Nils Meyer-Kahlen.
 The website frontend and backend are developed by IOhannes zmölnig and Benjamin Hofer.
 Server setup and administration is done by IOhannes zmölnig.
 The work is supported by Gerd Grupe, vice rector of the University of Music and Performing Arts Graz, via a knowledge transfer project led by Matthias Frank, Daniel Rudrich and Franz Zotter of the Institute of Electronic Music and Acoustics.
 The uploaded content is licensed under a Creative Commons license.
 Content uploaders are solely responsible for not offending any personal rights and intellectual property.
 We do not provide any warranty.

 Do you want your work to be part of this media library?
 Contact us!